-A scheduled workweek shift for an employee will be based upon the workweek as set forth above; however, the scheduled shift may vary in days and hours.
+A scheduled workweek shift for an employee will be based upon the workweek; however, the scheduled shift may vary in days and hours.
 An employee's scheduled workweek shift may begin on any day of the payroll workweek.
 This does not preclude use of split workweek shifts such as a combination of days and nights.